 The DCC receives the Service Request, completes Non-Critical Service Request processing and sends a ‘Remove Device from CHF Device Log’ (CCS02) Command to the CHF.

+For SMETS2+ Devices:

 The CHF receives the Command, executes it by removing the Device’s Device ID from the CHF Device Log, and sends a Response to the DCC.
 The DCC receives the Response and does the following things:

 Where a Supplier removed a PPMID which was joined to both an Electricity Smart Meter and a Gas Smart Meter, the DCC sends a ‘PPMID Removal’ (N43) DCC Alert to all Responsible Suppliers for the CHF other than the Supplier that submitted the Service Request (Service Reverence Variant 8.11).